-8 Students Tested: Grades 6-8 When Tested: March (Writing only), May-June.
-Type of Assessment: Achievement/Criterion-referenced Purpose: The SOLs for Virginia public schools describe the Commonwealth's expectations for student learning and achievement SOL tests are administered to measure student skill proficiency in the four core subject areas (Reading/Writing, Math, Science, History/Social Science).
-The SOL test are used to determine not only VA accreditation status for individual schools and divisions, but also high school verified credit and the Annual Measurable Objectives (AMO) status for individual schools and divisions as outlined in the Every Students Succeeds Act .
-Semester Exams Students Tested: Grades 6-8 and Grades 9-12 When Tested: During the last week of each semester Type of Assessment: Summative Assessment/Criterion-referenced Purpose: Semester exams are designed to give teachers and parents information regarding student mastery of course content.
+When Tested: March (Writing only), May-June.

+Purpose: The SOLs for Virginia public schools describe the Commonwealth's expectations for student learning and achievement SOL tests are administered to measure student skill proficiency in the four core subject areas (Reading/Writing, Math, Science, History/Social Science).
+The SOL test are used to determine not only VA accreditation status for individual schools and divisions, but also high school verified credit and the Annual Measurable Objectives (AMO) status for individual schools and divisions as outlined in the Every Students Succeeds Act.

+Semester Exams

+Students Tested: Grades 6-8 and Grades 9-12

+When Tested: During the last week of each semester

+Type of Assessment: Summative Assessment/Criterion-referenced of course content.
 These exams are comprehensive in nature and are used as a factor in determining the semester grade for the course.
 According to exam policy guidelines students may be eligible for exemption from non-SOL class exams at the end of the first semester and all exams at the end of second semester.